Skip to main content

 • If it fails, double-check all entered details, ensure your RisingWave cluster is running and accessible from the RisingWave Console server over the network (including any firewalls), and verify the ports are correct.

-5. Save the cluster connection: If the connection test is successful, click Create Cluster.
+5. Save the cluster connection: If the connection test is successful, click Connect Cluster or Create Cluster, depending on the UI label in your Console version.

 Your RisingWave cluster will now appear in the list on the Clusters page.
 You can see its name and connection status.